rstehwien/playablerobots/README.md

 ## Fixes
 * *Cookiemonster364's* fix for trait copying
 * Fix habitibility bonus progression (was 10% -> 5% -> 7.5% -> 10%) to (10% -> 50% -> 75% -> 100%)
-* Fix initial pops not being the same race and new pops (fix for xenophobic ethic and repugnant trait)
+* Fix initial pops not being the same race as new pops (fix for xenophobic ethic and repugnant trait)
 * Add support for [Awakening](http://steamcommunity.com/sharedfiles/filedetails/?id=719876273) traits
 * Improve the game start tile modification a bit.
 Was: replace farms and power plant lvl 1 with power plant lvl 2.
 Now: replace farms with power plant lvl 1 & replace base tile food with energy.
 * Select synthetic playstyle by selecting the trait in species creation instead of as a window on game start.